NurseQ/Programming-and-Scripting-Project/PROJECT.md

     i = i + 1
 ```
 ### Splitting the columns
 The inserted code below first splits the dataset into each column then divides each column by fifty.
 This will assign each group of fifty measurements into each flowers petal length, petal width, sepal length and sepal width.
 When the measurements are grouped into each flowers appropriate heading, further analysis can be employed.
-The inserted code under max, min, mean shows code used to calculate the maximum measurements, minimum measurements and the average of each group or heading.

 ```python
 import numpy